pixelc-linux/pixelc-rootfs-scripts/README.md

 #### 06-package.sh

-There is a default version in `fallback`.
+There is a default version in `default`.
 Chances are you will want to actually override this to do e.g. custom cleanups.

 The default version does roughly this: